RPI-WCL/pilots/README.md

 * There are several test scripts under *$PILOTS_HOME/pilots/examples directory* to simulate experiments shown in the publications.
 Please note that there have been syntax changes in the PILOTS language since the earlier papers, so the *.plt files look different.

-* Twice

-Go to *$PILOTS_HOME/pilots/examples/twicesim* directory and run the following scripts in different terminals.
+* For convenience, the examples come with scripts to make compiling and running the applications much easier.
+Each example has an associated build script that can be used for quick compilation, along with scripts to invoke the application and its external components.

+* Each example is initially compiled when the PILOTS language is build, so recompiling the examples is unnecessary unless changes are made to the originals.

+* twice -- pilots.examples.twice (real-time version of twice example)

      $./outputHandler
+     $./twice
+     $./twiceProducerA jitter
+     $./twiceProducerB jitter

+* twicesim -- pilots.examples.twicesim (simulated-time version of twice example)
+     $./outputHandler
      $./twicesim
      $./twiceProducer

-* SpeedCheck
+     -Note that after ./twiceProducer has been executed, you must activate the window running ./twicesim and press any key to initiate the simulation.

+* speedcheck -- pilots.examples.speedcheck (simulated-time example using real flight data)

-Go to *$PILOTS_HOME/pilots/examples/speedcheck* directory and run the following script in different terminals.
+Go to the *$PILOTS_HOME/pilots/examples/speedcheck* directory and run the following script in different terminals.

      $./outputHandler
      $./speedCheck
      $./speedCheckProducer

+     -Note that after ./speedCheckProducer (or equivalent) has been executed, you must activate the window running ./speedCheck and press any key to initiate the simulation.

-You can simulate some sensor failure situations by replacing *speedCheckProducer* with one of *speedCheckProducer_PitotTubeFail*, *speedCheckProducer_GpsFail*, and *speedCheckProducer_BothFail*.
+* You can simulate specific errors by replacing *speedCheckProducer* with one of *speedCheckProducer_PitotTubeFail*, *speedCheckProducer_GpsFail*, and *speedCheckProducer_BothFail*.

 6. Limitations/Known bugs